 - 1 Teaspoon salt

-- 4 Tablespoons butter, cut into small chunks
+- 4 Tablespoons ghee (or butter), cut into small chunks

 - 10 oz goat cheese, cut into small chunks (Divided)